• Skip to primary navigation

 mashed banana in a mixing bowl, surrounded by bowls of oats, baking powder and blueberries.

-2) In a large bowl, mash bananas with hands or a fork.
+2) In a large mixing bowl, mash bananas with hands or a fork.

 Ingredients for vegan baked oatmeal in a large bowl.